cx-cloud-101/speedtest-workshop/azure/the-web-page.md

 3. Create a new Logic App named speedtest-web-ingress.
 4. Create a new consumer group in the event hub named speedtest-web.
-5. Start with a blank template, and create an event hub trigger.
-Use advanced options, so you can specify that it should use the speedtest-web consumer group.
+5. Start with a blank template, and create an event hub trigger, using the speedtest-web consumer group and content type "application/json".
 Then parse the body of the event to JSON.
 Note: When parsing JSON, Content should be used, not Body as illustrated below.

 ![speedtest-web-3](images/speedtest-web-3.png)